circle-free/merkle-trees/README.md

 const hexElements = elements.map(e => '0x' + e.toString('hex'));
 await simpleStorageContractInstance.append_many(0, hexElements);

-// use the elements at the 8 above indices, update them, and append 8 more const { receipt: simpleStorageReceipt } = await simpleStorageContractInstance.use_and_update_and_append_many(indices, elementCount);
+// Use the elements at the 8 above indices, update them, and append 8 more const { receipt: simpleStorageReceipt } = await simpleStorageContractInstance.use_and_update_and_append_many(indices, elementCount);
 console.log(simpleStorageReceipt.gasUsed); // 236,384